SegersIan/knowledge-base/content/cybersecurity/cryptography-and-kpi.md

 * Can only be done with assymetric encryption.

 ## Cryptographic Concepts

+* **Cryptology** - 2 fields
+  * **Cryptography** - Art of creating and implementing secret codes and ciphers.
+  * **Cryptoanalysis** - The art of defeating codes and ciphers.

+* **Plain text (P)** - The actual text
+* **Ciphertext (C)** - The encoded version of your text
+* **Algorithm** - The method/technique to obfuscate/encode the text.
+* **Cipher** - The more specific implementation of the algoritm, li ke RSA with 2048-bit keys.
+* **Cipher Suit** - A set of ciphers that a system (e.g. a browser, server, OS) supports.
+* **Key (K)** - The key to encode/decode between the Ciphertext (C) and Plant Text (P) using a given Cipher.
+  * Sometimes refered to as `cryptovariables`.

+* **Kerckhoff's Principle** - A cryptographic system should be secured even if everything about the system, except the key, is public knowledge
+  * Allows algorithms known and public - allowing for public scruteny and testing.
+  * If you don't follow it, Kerckhoff argues you do `Security through Obscurity`
+  * Note: Bit off an OSS argument.

 ### Cryptographic Keys

+* **Key Space** - The range of values that are valid for a key for a given algorithm. (e.g. 0 - 100)
+  * Usually the upperbound is a 2^N value, cause the lower boundary are all binary `0` and lower boundary are all `1` for that given key space (e.g. 128 bit).

 ### Ciphers

+* Categories:
+  * **Block Ciphers** - Chunks the message in fixed size blocks (e.g. 8 bytes) and applied the cipher to that block.
+    * TLS is a good example, you will chunck a message in small blocks to send over the internet, so you cipher per block.
+  * **Stream Ciphers** - Operate on a one character or bit of message at a time.
+    * You can use this as a block cipher, by just waiting for a buffer of fixed block size to fill up before you then "flush" it.

 ## Modern Cryptography
 ### Cryptographic Secrecy
 ### Symmetric Key Algorithms